lingeringsocket/shlurd/openhab/README.md

 # Intro

-`shlurd-openhab` is an addon for [OpenHAB](https://www.openhab.org) which installs a new human language interpreter based on [SHLURD](../README.md).
+**shlurd-openhab** is an addon for [OpenHAB 2](https://www.openhab.org) which installs a new human language interpreter based on [SHLURD](../README.md).
 It allows you to ask questions about the state of your house (e.g. "is the front door open?") as well as give commands (e.g. "turn off all the lights in the kitchen").

 # Deploy